Hot Orange Tag

 Invert=ticked

-from the dropdown list choose 0000-fore+back
+from the dropdown list choose the foreground background gradient

 Go to File...New...and open a new image